-All three 1.5 hour Unit Quizzes will be posted and taken on Laulima and you will have one chance to take each one (see daily schedule for specific dates).
+All three 1.5 hour Unit Quizzes will be posted and taken on Laulima and you will have one chance to take each one (see schedule for specific dates).
 The questions are assigned randomly by the testing system so everyone will have randomized questions.
-You have access to your grades through Laulima, so you can get your Exam grade and keep track of your progress in the course.
-Because I will be checking your answers for spelling errors etc., you will have to wait until you receive an email from me letting you know that your grade is finalized.
+You have access to your grades through Laulima, so you can get your Quiz grade and keep track of your progress in the course.
+Because I will be checking your answers for spelling errors etc., you will have to wait until you receive an email from me letting you know that grades are finalized.